Merlin Bird ID by Cornell Lab Customer ServiceCornell University

 AMAZING CONTENT

-• Choose bird packs that contain photos, songs, and calls, and identification help for anywhere in the world, including Mexico, Costa Rica, South America, Europe, Africa, the Middle East, India, Australia, Korea, Japan, China, and more.
+• Merlin has bird photos, songs, and calls, and identification help for anywhere in the world, including Mexico, Costa Rica, South America, Europe, Africa, the Middle East, India, Australia, Korea, Japan, China, and more.

 Merlin Bird ID by Cornell Lab App Comments & Reviews